Maghnie/docs/aedifion.io/features.md

 ## Basic setpoint management, schedules and system overwrite

 aedifion.io provides basic control functions whenever a datapoint is generally controllable in the field.
 This covers simple setpoint writing as well as manipulating local control loops or even overwriting local system output.
-Further, aedifion.io can provide a decent scheduling functionality that allows you to robustly execute control sequences on the aedifion edge device and monitor and control the execution from cloud as well as to even chain control to our integrations such as Alexa or chatbots.
+Further, aedifion.io can provide decent scheduling functionality that allows you to robustly execute control sequences on the aedifion edge device and monitor and control the execution from cloud as well as to even chain control to our integrations such as Alexa or chatbots.
 In extreme cases, local control hardware can be reduced to in-out-devices whereas all logic is operated in the cloud.

 {% hint style="danger" %}
 Safety of cloud-based controls is critical.
 So this part of aedifion.io has to be setup manually by aedifion.
 All setpoints and schedules written are being logged.